iShiBin/info5100/assignments/Assignment2.md

 The first line only has one asterisk.

 All the other lines except the last line have two asterisks, one of which is in the start of the line and the other is in the end.

+extra credit 2.
+The heap runs out of memory if we use very large integers.

 The last line has as many asterisks as the line number itself.